-Jeanne Fairweather, M.D., has funded Music books as has the Estate of Edward O'Brien Young, providing a bequest along with a rich collection of music resource materials.
+The J.E. & L.E.
+Mabee Library at the University of the Incarnate Word gratefully acknowledges the generosity of the following individuals who through their estates have given funds or in-kind gifts to the library: The Estate of Arsenne Blondin, given in memory of the Alfred Lyster Blondin Family, to support the purchasing of books and other resources for doctoral level studies.
+The George W. Brackenridge Foundation has contributed funds for the acquisition of rare books; the Richard Spencer Lewis Foundation for Nursing books, and the Russell Hill Rogers Fund for the Arts Collection for books and audiovisual items in support of Theater and the Performing Arts.
+M. Jeanne Fairweather, M.D., has funded music books as has the Estate of Edward O'Brien Young, providing a bequest along with a rich collection of music resource materials.
 The Dawson Estate Environmental Science Fund has provided reference and circulating environment books throughout the library collections.
-A gift from the Steves Family in honor of Joan Cahill Steves has provided many general and reference books to enhance the holdings of the Graduate Program in Religious Studies.
+A gift from the Steves Family in honor of Joan Cahill Steves has provided funds for the enhancement of holdings of the Graduate Program in Religious Studies.
 Books from the Estates of Sallie Frances Grimes and James Boone have strengthened holdings in Literature and in Mathematics.
 Individuals contributing substantial collections include John Igo and Ben Fitzgerald.
-Elizabeth Loch has given a fine Texana Collection of unique publications, and Florence Rosengren, the noted San Antonio bookseller, gave her Presentation Copy Collection to the Library.
-Dr. and Mrs. Joe L. Frost have given an endowed collection on Play Research.
+Elizabeth Loch has given the Yanaguana Society's full line of publications, and Florence Rosengren, the noted San Antonio bookseller, gave her Presentation Copy Collection to the Library.
+In recent years, Dr. and Mrs. Joe L. Frost have established an endowment to support the continuous growth of the Play and Play Environments Research Collection.